 On 2 September 1993, portions of the second GRU document, the 735, were made public, and DoD again requested an IC assessment.
 The Deputy NIO/EA gathered the same interagency group and updated the original study to include an analysis of the available portions of the 735 document.
-The study was sent to the Acting Deputy, who "again chose not to release it," according to the Deputy NIO/EA, who went on to say that the Acting Deputy "had complained that some of the points were a bit to [sic] sharp....
+The study was sent to the Acting Deputy, who "again chose not to release it," according to the Deputy NIO/EA, who went on to say that the Acting Deputy "had complained that some of the points were a bit to [sic] sharp and he wanted to amend them."
+The Deputy NIO/EA said he had told the Acting Deputy that that was his right "as long as he didn't alter fundamental conclusions."

 The study also raised concerns in the NSC.
 The Acting Deputy was not alone in arguing that the analysis of the documents was too sharp.
-According to several accounts, the National Security Adviser indicated that he wanted the analysis "flattened" in the study that was going to be released to the public.
-A member of the NSC staff confirmed that the National Security Adviser considered the study "too dismissive" of the 735 and 1205 documents and wanted the drafter to state that the books would not be closed on these reports.
+According to several accounts, the National Security Advisor indicated that he wanted the analysis "flattened" in the study that was going to be released to the public.
+A member of the NSC staff confirmed that the National Security Advisor considered the study "too dismissive" of the 735 and 1205 documents and wanted the drafter to state that the books would not be closed on these reports.
 The Deputy NIO/EA wrote on 19 January 1994 that:

-... the White House is perhaps oversensitive to charges that we are "debunking" these reports (the 735 and 1205) and appears to want to hold out at least the possibility that they may be valid.
+... the White House is perhaps oversensitive to charges that we are 'debunking' these reports (the 735 and 1205) and appears to want to hold out at least the possibility that they may be valid.

 According to the Deputy NIO/EA, the Acting Deputy believed that "we have to call them as we see them."
 In addition, the Acting Deputy indicated that DPMO analysts were resisting the changes that "flattened" the language and might insist that they be restored.
 The Deputy NIO/EA would have had no problem restoring the original language; he argued that the critics are going to "dive bomb the Administration no matter what and cannot be assuaged with word-noodling."
-The political issue that held up release of the unclassified study, at least at this stage, appears to have been pressure from the National Security Adviser to "flatten" the tone of the language to make it more palatable to those who accepted the validity of the 735 and 1205 information, combined with reluctance on the part of the Acting Deputy to release a study that would be attacked by critics of Administration policy.
+The political issue that held up release of the unclassified study, at least at this stage, appears to have been pressure from the National Security Advisor to "flatten" the tone of the language to make it more palatable to those who accepted the validity of the 735 and 1205 information, combined with reluctance on the part of the Acting Deputy to release a study that would be attacked by critics of Administration policy.
 We found no evidence that the delay was linked to a decision on lifting the trade embargo as the Critical Assessment alleges.

 The unclassified interagency analysis of the Russian documents was released by the DoD on 24 January 1994.
-The analysis and conclusions were the same as those in the separate DIA, INR, and Deputy NIO/EA studies as well as those in the coordinated draft studies.
+The analysis and

+120 SECRET Dec 3, 2024 conclusions were the same as those in the separate DIA, INR, and Deputy NIO/EA studies as well as those in the coordinated draft studies.
 The tone of the study, however, is somewhat more conciliatory; the door is open to new information that may shed more light on the validity of the information in the documents.
 While the drafter of the IC study did not feel political pressure from the Clinton Administration to change judgments, he did feel pressure to soften the tone of the report to make it more compatible with the views of those who believed that the 735 and 1205 documents contained valid information on the number of American POWs held by the Vietnamese in 1972.